sapnasharmanaresh/blood-bank/posts/2013-05-10-credibility-comes-with-merit-not-ownership.markdown

 I think trademarking this kind of a word (e.g.: 'marathon', 'half marathon', 'swimming', 'triathlon' or … 'hackathon'… ) is totally wrong because it is simply descriptive.
 I'm a trademark noob but that was my first thought.
 But even without this one in the end [Nele Wollert](https://www.facebook.com/nelewollert) described what this all is about: _Credibility comes with merit, not ownership_&#0153;

 I would like to thank our lawyers [Albert Albrecht](http://albrechtanwaelte.de) and [Iris Kraft](http://markenquelle.de) for their support.
-One of my first step was to try to delete the trademark and it was immediately clear that this is possible.
+One of my first steps was to try to delete the trademark and it was immediately clear that this is possible.
 Here is the argument why the word 'hackathon' is not trademarkable at all (German only) and it sounds totally reasonable to me:

 >  Begründung zur Löschung der Marke „Hackathon“